swiftlang/swift-evolution/visions/using-c++-from-swift.md

 There are many reasons for programmers to use C++ from Swift.
 They might work mostly in Swift but need to take advantage of some code written in C++, anything from a small snippet to a large library.
 On the other end of the spectrum, they might be C++ programmers looking to adopt Swift as a memory-safe successor language, with a goal of gradually rewriting their codebases into Swift.
 The foremost goal of Swift's C++ interoperation is to work well for all of these use cases, removing barriers to writing Swift instead of C++, without compromising Swift as a language.

-To do this, Swift must import C++ APIs safely and idiomatically.
+To do this, **Swift must import C++ APIs safely and idiomatically**.
 Swift's memory safety is a major feature of its design, and C++'s lack of safety is a major defect.
 If C++'s unsafety is fully inherited when using C++ APIs from Swift, interoperability will have made Swift a worse language, and it will have undermined one of the reasons to migrate to Swift in the first place.
 But Swift must also make C++ APIs feel natural to use and fit into Swift's strong language idioms.
 Often these goals coincide, because the better Swift understands how a C++ API is meant to be used, the more unsafety and boilerplate it can eliminate from use sites.
 If the Swift compiler does not understand how to import an API safely or idiomatically, it should decline to import it, requesting more information from the user (likely through the use of annotations) so that the API can be imported in a way that meets Swift’s standards.

 For example, many C++ APIs traffic in iterators.
 Direct uses of C++ iterators are difficult to make safe: iterators are unsafe unless used correctly, and that correctness relies on complex properties (such as the lifetime or consistancy of the underlying data) that are impossible to statically enforce.
 Iterators are also not very idiomatic in Swift because iterator values can only be meaningfully interpreted in pairs (that violate Swift's exclusivity by defintion).
 And iterator properties are often inconsistantly defined, making them hard to use.
 So, Swift should recognize common C++ patterns like ranges (pairs of iterators) and containers and map them into Swift `Collection`s, making them automatically work with Swift's library of safe and idiomatic collections algorithms.
 For example, Swift code should be able to filter and map the contents of a `std::vector`: